-The Center for Korean Research and Columbia University Press announce a new Korean Studies Book Initiative
+The Center for Korean Research and Columbia University Press Korean Studies Book Initiative

-The Center for Korean Research in the Weatherhead East Asian Institute at Columbia University and Columbia University Press are pleased to announce a new Korean studies book initiative.
-A $10,000 subvention will be awarded each year on a competitive basis to an author who has secured a contract from Columbia University Press for an outstanding Korea-related book in any academic discipline and covering any time period.
+The Center for Korean Research at Columbia University and Columbia University Press have partnered to create a Korean studies book initiative.
+A $10,000 subvention is awarded each year on a competitive basis to an author who has secured a contract from Columbia University Press for an outstanding Korea-related book in any academic discipline and covering any time period.
 Applications for the subvention are not required.
 Columbia University Press will consider all Korea-related manuscripts under contract in a given year for the award.
 The designation “A Center for Korean Research Book” will appear on the title page of the book, along with acknowledgment of the funding source on the copyright page.

 Those interested in publishing in the series should send to Christine Dunbar, editor at Columbia University Press (firstname.lastname@example.org), a proposal containing a brief description of the content and focus of the book, a table of contents or chapter outline, literature review and market analysis, and professional information about the author, including previous publications.

 The CKR/CUP Book Series is supported by the Core University Program for Korean Studies through the Ministry of Education of the Republic of Korea and the Korean Studies Promotion Service of the Academy of Korean Studies (AKS-2016-OLU-2250006).